Last Updated on May 6, 2022

 There is plenty of wildlife to explore at Crater Lake.
-You may find amphibians, bears, coyotes, elk, porcupine, various birds and insects.
-You’ll also find endangered bull trout and the Mazama newt, that you can only find in Crater Lake.
+You may find amphibians, bears, coyotes, elk, porcupine, various birds, and insects.
+You’ll also find endangered bull trout and the Mazama newt, which you can only find in Crater Lake.

 On our visit to Crater Lake, we were absolutely surrounded by California tortoise-shell butterflies at one of the viewpoints (I wish I could remember which one).
-Swarms of butterflies is said to happen every five or six years.
+Swarms of butterflies are said to happen every five or six years.
 It is absolutely incredible having so many butterflies around you as you watch in awe.
 There is a great video account of what it is like to be surrounded by butterflies here.

 Fish Are Not Native To Crater Lake